citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AzureSubscriptionOverview.md

 HasUserConsentDetails returns a boolean if a field has been set.

+### SetUserConsentDetailsNil

+`func (o *AzureSubscriptionOverview) SetUserConsentDetailsNil(b bool)`

+ SetUserConsentDetailsNil sets the value for UserConsentDetails to be an explicit nil

+### UnsetUserConsentDetails
+`func (o *AzureSubscriptionOverview) UnsetUserConsentDetails()`

+UnsetUserConsentDetails ensures that no value is present for UserConsentDetails, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)